simonbesnard1/gedidb/paper/paper.md

 # Conclusion

-`gediDB` substantially significantly improves the practical usability of GEDI LiDAR datasets by addressing key challenges related to data complexity, scalability, and reproducibility.
+`gediDB` substantially improves the practical usability of GEDI LiDAR datasets by addressing key challenges related to data complexity, scalability, and reproducibility.
 Leveraging TileDB’s optimised multidimensional array storage, it enables efficient data management, fast querying, and seamless integration into diverse geospatial analysis workflows.
 This empowers the systematic exploration of forest dynamics and carbon cycling at unprecedented spatial and temporal scales.
 Through its open-source, community-driven design, `gediDB` fosters collaborative progress in remote sensing, ecology, and environmental science, supporting the evolving needs of the Earth observation community.

 # Acknowledgements

 The development of `gediDB` was supported by the European Union through the FORWARDS and OpenEarthMonitor projects.
 We would also like to acknowledge the R2D2 Workshop (March 2024, Potsdam) for providing the opportunity to meet and discuss GEDI data processing.
+We recognise using OpenAI's ChatGPT and Grammarly AI tools to enhance the manuscript's sentence structure, conciseness, and grammatical accuracy.